 - We start to love our body just as it is.

 - The weight begins to release.

-Parent Yourself with Positive Affirmations
+Parent Yourself with Affirmations and Mindfulness

 We can’t just stop thinking negative thoughts–that’s only half of the equation.
 We need to REPLACE them with true, vibrant, life-giving thoughts and affirmations.

 An affirmation isn’t just going to automatically change your thoughts.
 It takes work to notice a negative self-talk, stop it, and then replace it with your positive affirmations.

 I kind of think of it like parenting my three year old.
 He often doesn’t listen the first time (okay, he never listens the first time!).
 But as I patiently and consistently teach him habits and positive choices, he begins to change little bit by little bit.